idaholab/moose/modules/electromagnetics/doc/content/modules/electromagnetics/verification/electrostatic_contact_three_block.md

 # Electrostatic Contact Verification (Three Block Test)

+!!
+TODO: We only want 'tag' to run on the full MOOSE website build, so skip if a moose submodule !! exists (implying an app).
+Remove this if statement when the tagging extension is not "experimental".

+!if function=!hasSubmodule('moose')
 !tag name=three_block pairs=example_type:verification simulation_type:scalar fiscal_year:2021

 This document describes the three block 1-D verification test for the